Nick689/CustomPOS/Server-install.md

 systemctl enable ntp	(for automatic NTP start on boot)

-ntpq -p		(to check status of NTP server)
+ntpq -p		(to check if the server is synchronized)

-timedatectl		(to check status of NTP client)
+sudo ntpdate *serverip*		(to check if client can connect to the server)

 # MARIADB
 apt-get install mariadb-server	(if needed)